DudeTux42/frequencyFinder/README.md

 # frequencyFinder
-This is a small programm written in Rust to convert notes to the matching frequency.

-# Documentation for Musical Frequency Calculator

-## Overview
 This program calculates the frequency of a musical note based on a given note name and octave, starting from the A4 reference pitch (440 Hz).
 It also provides the frequencies of intervals relative to the calculated frequency, including major/minor seconds, thirds, fourths, fifths, sixths, and sevenths.

 ## Functions and Structs